-Never fear!
-BootsnAll is here with some RTW inspiration.
-This trip takes you to some incredibly diverse places with lots of opportunities for exciting side trips at each destination, but it’s very doable.
-We’d recommend a least a month, but if you’re particularly ambitious and sleeping is not a priority, it can be done in three weeks.
-If you find a good price on this particular route and want to go big, it can easily be stretched to a year or more by traveling overland or finding cheaper, regional flights.
+This particular trip takes you to some incredibly diverse places with lots of opportunities for exciting side trips at each destination.
+If you wanted to do it exactly how we have it constructed here, we recommend a least a month.
+If you want to go big, though, it can easily be stretched to a year or more by planning plenty of time in between flights and traveling overland within each region to explore further.

 - World capital cities